 Interest paid during the tax year on any qualified education loan is deductible from gross income in arriving at adjusted gross income on Form 1040.
 The debt must be incurred by the taxpayer solely to pay qualified higher education expenses.
 The original loan and all refinancing of the loan are treated as one loan for this purpose.
-The maximum deductible amount of interest for tax year 2020 is \$2,500.
+The maximum deductible amount of interest for tax year 2024 is \$2,500.

-For 2020, the amount of the student loan interest deduction is phased out (gradually reduced) if the taxpayer's filing status is married filing jointly and modified adjusted gross income (MAGI) is between \$140,000 and \$170,000.
-The taxpayer cannot take the deduction if modified AGI is \$170,000 or more.
+For 2024, the amount of the student loan interest deduction is phased out (gradually reduced) if the taxpayer's filing status is married filing jointly and modified adjusted gross income (MAGI) is between \$165,000 and \$195,000.
+The taxpayer cannot take the deduction if MAGI is \$195,000 or more.
 If the taxpayer's filing status is married filing separately, he or she does not qualify for the deduction.
-For all other filing statuses, the student loan interest deduction is phased out if modified AGI is between \$70,000 and \$85,000.
-The taxpayer cannot take a deduction if modified AGI is \$85,000 or more.
+For all other filing statuses, the student loan interest deduction is phased out if MAGI is between \$80,000 and \$95,000.
+The taxpayer cannot take a deduction if modified AGI is \$95,000 or more.
 The IRS provides a Student Loan Interest Deduction worksheet.
 For more information, see Publication 970 -Tax Benefits for Education.

 For purposes of the student loan interest deduction, these expenses are the total costs of attending an eligible educational institution, including graduate school.

 They include amounts paid for the following items:

-- > Tuition and fees.
+- Tuition and fees.

 - Room and board.

 - Books, supplies, and equipment.

-- > Other necessary expenses (such as transportation).
+- Other necessary expenses (such as transportation).